 77330 | TR | 9:00 – 10:20 a.m. | 212 Honors | 3 Hours

-This course is intended to provide students with an opportunity to study both historical and contemporary perspectives on education policy and its impact on racial equity.
+This course provides students with an opportunity to study both historical and contemporary perspectives on education policy and its impact on racial equity.
 We begin by unpacking the complex policy landscape of P-20 education in the United States, and then use desegregation as a case study that unpacks the challenges and possibilities of policy as a mechanism to leverage racial equity.

 Students will learn to:

-Instructor: Biography Rachel Roegman is assistant professor in the Department of Education Policy, Organization and Leadership at the University of Illinois, Urbana-Champaign.
+Instructor: Rachel Roegman is Associate Professor in the Department of Education Policy, Organization and Leadership.
 Her research interests examine the interconnections of equity, contexts, and leadership, and her work focuses on the development and support of equity-focused leaders.
 She received her EDD. in Curriculum & Teaching at Teachers College, Columbia University in 2014.
 She received her M.A. in Teaching at University of San Francisco in 2001, and her B.A. in Comparative Literature and Judaic Studies at Brown University in 1998.

 High and street art, tradition and experimentation, the familiar and unfamiliar, international and American creativity provide this course’s foundation.
-Students will attend performances and exhibitions, interact with artists, and examine core issues associated with the creative process in our increasingly complex global society.
-Faculty from the arts, sciences, humanities, and other domains will lead students through visual arts, music, dance, and theatre experiences at Krannert Center and Krannert Art Museum to spark investigation and dialogue.
+Students attend performances and exhibitions, interact with artists, and examine core issues associated with the creative process in our increasingly complex global society.
+Faculty from the arts, sciences, humanities, and other domains lead students through visual arts, music, dance, and theatre experiences on campus to spark investigation and dialogue.

 The class meets twice per week: once a week for discussions, and a second time to attend performances and/or exhibitions at Krannert Center for the Performing Arts and/or Krannert Art Museum.
 Event dates will vary.
 Admission to all events will be provided without charge to students enrolled in the course.

-*This course satisfies the general education requirement for Literature and the Arts*
+*This course has been approved by campus for the General Education requirement for Humanities & Arts: Literature and the Arts.*

-Instructor: Bradley Mehrtens is an Instructor and Advisor in the Department of Molecular and Cellular Biology.
-He earned his bachelor’s in biology from Truman State University, and his master’s in microbiology from Illinois.
+Instructor: Bradley Mehrtens is Instructor and Advisor in the Department of Molecular and Cellular Biology.
+He earned the Bachelor’s degree in biology from Truman State University, and the Master’s in microbiology from Illinois.
 His research interests include educational pedagogy, course design, and assessment.
 His advising interests include transitions for freshmen and transfer students, preparing for professional or graduate programs, understanding the undergraduate research experience, and acknowledging and addressing academic or personal issues.
 As for hobbies, he enjoys acting, theatre, movies, music, and sports.

 Instructor: J.W.
-Morrissette is the Associate Head of the Department of Theatre at the University of Illinois at Urbana Champaign.
-He has served in the Department of Theatre for 24 years.
-He has served as chair of the BFA Theatre Studies Program, the Assistant Head for Academic Programs as well as the assistant program coordinator for INNER VOICES Social Issues Theatre.
+Morrissette is the Associate Head of the Department of Theatre and Teaching Professor.
+He has served as chair of the BFA Theatre Studies Program, and as Assistant Head for Academic Programs as well as as the assistant program coordinator for INNER VOICES Social Issues Theatre.
 He completed his BFA in Acting at Otterbein College in Westerville, OH and both his MFA in Acting and MA in Theatre History at the University of Illinois.
-J.W. has taught and directed for the past 22 years with the summer Theatre Department at Interlochen Center for the Arts.
+Prof. Morrissette has taught and directed for the past 22 years with the summer Theatre Department at Interlochen Center for the Arts.
 For the University of Illinois his classes include Acting, Directing, Introduction to Theatre Arts, and Broadway Musicals.
 He has spent several summers acting with the Utah Shakespeare Festival and the Interlochen Shakespeare Festival and directs professionally when time allows.
 He has received the Provost’s Excellence in Undergraduate Teaching Award at the University of Illinois.

 FSHN 199 CHP: Nutrition and Health, Hannah Holscher, Ph.D., R.D.

-The Nutrition and Health course is designed to provide an overview of how foods influence health and disease.
+This course provides an overview of how foods influence health and disease.
 Students will develop broad knowledge in nutrition and the application of this knowledge to promote health across the lifespan.
 The overarching objectives of the course are to provide students with opportunities to 1) discuss foundational knowledge in nutrition and 2) develop and refine skills that are necessary to critically evaluate nutrition and health claims.
-Class sessions will include a combination of lecture and problem-based learning group activities that allow students to apply information to real life examples.
-Course projects will provide students with opportunities to evaluate their diet, develop a critical and reflective orientation toward cultural differences and how they influence health, and immerse themselves in the challenges of living with the chronic disease by reading a memoir of someone experiencing it.
-Lastly, they will be able to explore and evaluate research studies that serve as the basis of our nutritional recommendation for the treatment or prevention of a selected disease and create a unique project to summarize and share their findings with the class.
+Class sessions include a combination of lecture and problem-based learning group activities that allow students to apply information to real life examples.
+Course projects provide students with opportunities to evaluate their diet, develop a critical and reflective orientation toward cultural differences and how they influence health, and immerse themselves in the challenges of living with the chronic disease by reading a memoir of someone experiencing it.
+Lastly, students explore and evaluate research studies that serve as the basis for nutritional recommendations for the treatment or prevention of a selected disease, and create a unique project to summarize and share their findings with the class.